 CS majors must take the following courses:

 The total math credits must be at least 24 for the BS and 20 for the BA [22/18 prior to 2016]; these courses should be taken for a grade.
 All courses in this category must be from one of the two math departments on campus: Mathematics or Applied Math and Statistics. (‘Q’ designated courses in other departments can not be counted here.)
 For the BS all the remaining courses must be 200-level or above.
-For the BA at least one must be 200-level or above.
+For the BA at least one course must be 200-level or above.
 Lastly, the BS math courses must include coverage of both probability and statistics, which can be satisfied in many ways, including taking any of the 553.3xx combined Probability & Statistics courses.
 For BS students, AP Statistics credit covers the need for statistics but not probability, and may not be counted towards the math credit requirements.
-Some highly recommended math electives are Intro to Probability, Intro to Statistics, Linear Algebra, and Calculus III, as well as analysis and algebra courses.
+Some other highly recommended math electives are Linear Algebra, Intro to Probability, Intro to Statistics, and Calculus III, as well as analysis and algebra courses.

 The liberal arts requirements can be divided into three groups: H/S courses, foreign languages, and writing courses.
 These courses should be taken for a grade.